Eric Decker

-Eric Thomas Decker (born March 15, 1987) is a former American football wide receiver who played in the National Football League (NFL) for eight seasons.
-He played college football and college baseball at the University of Minnesota, and was drafted by the Denver Broncos in the third round of the 2010 NFL Draft.
+Eric Thomas Decker (born March 15, 1987) is an American former professional football player who was a wide receiver for eight seasons in the National Football League (NFL).
+He played college football and college baseball for the Minnesota Golden Gophers, and was selected by the Denver Broncos in the third round of the 2010 NFL draft.
 After four seasons with the Broncos, Decker played for the New York Jets for three years, then the Tennessee Titans for one season.

-Early years
+Early life

 Decker attended Rocori High School in Cold Spring, Minnesota.
-He was present in school when the Rocori High School shooting took place, hiding in a cupboard with other students until police officers rescued them.
+He was present in school when a shooting took place there; he hid in a cupboard with other students until police officers rescued them.
 Decker was a three-sport athlete in football, basketball, and baseball.
 He was awarded all-conference, all-area, and all-section honors in each sport.
 Additionally, Decker was named the football team MVP two years in a row.
 He had 2,156 receiving yards and 28 touchdowns during his prep football career.